 This is an example of the simplest basic robots.txt file.
 Translating into human language, the right-hand side after the User-agent: declares which robots the rules are for.
 An asterisk means that the rule is universal and applies to all bots.
 In this case, the file tells the bots that they cannot scan the wp-admin and wp-includes directories.
 The meaning of these rules is that these directories contain a lot of files that require protection from public access.

 Of course, you can add more rules to your file.
 Before you do this, you need to understand that this is a virtual file.
-Usually, WordPress robots.txt file is located in the root directory, which is often called public_html, www, or by the name of your site name:
+Usually, the WordPress robots.txt file is located in the root directory, which is often called public_html, www, or by the name of your site name:

 You can use any FTP manager like FileZilla to access this file and upload the new version to the server.
 All you need is to know the login and password for FTP connection.
 You can contact the technical support to learn more.